Southwestern Law School offers a variety of financial assistance programs, including scholarships, loans, and work-study.

 Q: How are my private loans handled?

-A: If you are signing for a Private Non-Federal Loan, you will need to sign for this loan EACH year that you are requesting this type of loan.
+A: If you are applying for a Private Non-Federal Loan, you will need to sign for this loan EACH year that you are requesting.
 Prior to taking out a Private Loan, however, you should speak with the Financial Aid Office to see if you may be eligible for a Federal Grad PLUS loan instead.

 Q: What is Verification?